liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/04-configuring-dependencies.markdown

 ### @product@'s App Manager [](id=liferay-portals-app-manager)

 [The App Manager](/discover/portal/-/knowledge_base/7-1/managing-and-configuring-apps#using-the-app-manager)
-knows what's deployed on your @product@ server.
+knows what's deployed on your Liferay instance.
 You can use it to find whatever modules you're looking for.

 Follow these steps to get a deployed module's information: